luslab/oz-bulk-rnaseq/D. Alignment.md

 > -   An alignment is the detailed placement of each base in a read.
 > -   An alignment is regarded to be correct if each base is placed correctly.

+For each base alignment the options are:
+	- `-` a space
+	- `|` match
+	- `.` a mismatch

 Tools used to be separated into aligners vs mappers.
 However these have become combined over time.
-However a dinstiction still exists.
+However a distinction still exists.
 For example, studies examining SNPs and variations in a genome would be primarily alignment-oriented.
 However, studies focusing on RNA-Seq would be essentially mapping-oriented.
 The reason for this difference is that in RNA-Seq you would need to know where the measurements come from, but you would be less concerned about their proper alignment.

-- **CIGAR** (Concise idiosyncratic gapped alignment report string) string is an alignment format used in SAM (sequence alignment map) files.
+### **CIGAR** (Concise idiosyncratic gapped alignment report string)
+CIstring is an alignment format used in SAM (sequence alignment map) files.
 CIGAR uses letters M, I, D etc to indicate how the read aligned to the reference sequence at that specific locus.
 In  extended CIGAR the symbol `X` is used for mismatches.
 **M**  - Alignment (can be a sequence match or mismatch!)
 **I**  - Insertion in the read compared to the reference **D**  - Deletion in the read compared to the reference